United States Climate Alliance: History

-Prior the founding of the alliance, 12 states led by Democratic governors signed a petition urging the president of the United States to stay in the Paris Agreement on May 3.
+Before the Alliance's founding, 12 states, led by Democratic governors, signed a petition urging the president of the United States to remain in the Paris Agreement on May 3.
 A similar petition was signed by 2 states led by Republican governors on May 17.

-The Alliance was formed on June 1, 2017, following the announcement earlier that day by President Donald Trump that he had decided to withdraw the United States from the Paris Agreement.
+The Alliance was formed on June 1, 2017, following President Donald Trump's earlier that day announcement that he had decided to withdraw the United States from the Paris Agreement.
 The formation of the Alliance was announced by three state governors: Jay Inslee of Washington, Andrew Cuomo of New York, and Jerry Brown of California.
 The Alliance is not a legally binding treaty, but a grouping of state governments with similar policies regarding climate change.

 The founding press statement was released in three versions on June 1, which all stated that: "New York, California and Washington, representing over one-fifth of U.S. Gross Domestic Product, are committed to achieving the U.S. goal of reducing emissions 26–28 percent from 2005 levels and meeting or exceeding the targets of the federal Clean Power Plan."
-The governors of the three founding states are members of the Democratic Party, although the alliance itself is founded as a bipartisan coalition also open for membership of states governed by members of the Republican Party.
+The governors of the three founding states are members of the Democratic Party, although the Alliance itself is founded as a bipartisan coalition also open for membership of states governed by members of the Republican Party.

-By the evening of June 1, the state governors of seven other U.S. states (Connecticut, Hawaii, Oregon, Massachusetts, Rhode Island, Vermont and Virginia) announced their intention to maintain their states' support for the Paris Agreement, though not necessarily as part of the Alliance.
-All those seven states expressing Paris agreement support on June 1, opted to become members of the Alliance within the next four days.
-Nearly 70% of Americans, including a majority of people in all 50 states, support the Paris Agreement on climate change.
+By the evening of June 1, the state governors of seven other U.S. states (Connecticut, Hawaii, Oregon, Massachusetts, Rhode Island, Vermont, and Virginia) announced their intention to maintain their states' support for the Paris Agreement, though not necessarily as part of the Alliance.
+All seven states that expressed support for the Paris agreement on June 1 opted to join the Alliance within the next 4 days.
+Nearly 70% of Americans, including majorities in all 50 states, support the Paris Agreement on climate change.

 On June 2, Governor Dan Malloy announced that Connecticut would join the Alliance.
 On the same day, Massachusetts Governor Charlie Baker became the first Republican governor to bring his state into the Alliance.
 Governor Phil Scott of Vermont, another Republican, said his state would join.
 Governor Gina Raimondo said Rhode Island would also join.
 Governor Kate Brown said Oregon would join.
-Governor David Ige of Hawaii announced that Hawaii would also join, making them the 9th state in the Alliance.
+Governor David Ige of Hawaii announced that Hawaii would also join, making it the 9th state in the Alliance.

 On June 5, Democratic Virginia Governor Terry McAuliffe announced that Virginia would join the Alliance.
 Governor Mark Dayton of Minnesota, Governor John Carney of Delaware, and Governor Ricardo Rosselló of Puerto Rico joined the Alliance on June 5.
 On July 11, Colorado Governor John Hickenlooper announced that Colorado would join the Alliance, bringing the total number of members to 14 (thirteen states and Puerto Rico.)